RAF Wickenby: Residential units

 Wickenby was occupied in September 1942 by No. 12 Squadron (a/c code PH) who brought with them Vickers Wellington II/III's, but during the winter of 1942/3 they converted to the Avro Lancaster.
 The Squadron flew the Lancaster throughout the rest of the war.
 On 7 November 1943, C Flight was expanded to become 626 Squadron (a/c code UM), also flying the Lancaster.
 Wickenby played a large part in the bomber offensive, taking part in many of the major raids including: Berlin, Munich, Nuremberg, Essen, Mailly-le-Camp, and Caen.
 Aircraft from Wickenby were also involved in mine-laying (gardening), and operations Manna and Exodus.
-On 24 September 1945, 12 Squadron moved to a more permanent site at Binbrook.
+On 24 September 1945, 12 Squadron moved to a more permanent site at RAF Binbrook.

 Having spent its entire existence at Wickenby, 626 Squadron was disbanded on 14 October 1945.
 The base was later taken over by No. 93 Maintenance Unit and subsequently No. 92 Maintenance Unit who used the runways to dismantle ordnance until 1956 when the base was closed.
 Civil aviation and maintenance began in 1963, and the land was sold between 1964 and 1966.
 During the relatively short period of active service 1,080 people died from RAF Wickenby.
 This sacrifice is commemorated by the RAF Wickenby Memorial in the form of Icarus on an obelisk at the entrance to the airfield.
 The memorial was placed there by members of the Wickenby Register, an association of former 12/626 Squadron personnel and associate relatives.